afeld/python-public-policy/syllabus.md

 ### Participation

-To encourage cosnsistent, deeper thought about the Assignments, relevance to the broader world, etc., students are expected to do Between-Class Participation.
+To encourage consistent, deeper thought about the Assignments, relevance to the broader world, etc., students are expected to do Between-Class Participation.
 This includes:

 - Asking a question of substance
 - Answering a question